braintree/heckler/TESTING.md

 ## Integration Test

-`docker-compose` and `tmux` are prerequisites for running these tests.
+`docker-compose`, `tmux`, `curl`, `jq`, and `yq`  are prerequisites for running these tests.
 We use Debian Linux for our development environments, so if you use something different, YMMV.

 1. [Create a GitHub app for testing heckler](https://docs.github.com/en/apps/creating-github-apps/creating-github-apps/creating-a-github-app).